Tara River Canyon

-The Tara River Canyon (Kanjon Tare, Кањон Таре; [kǎɲɔːn târɛː]), also known as the Tara River Gorge, is the largest and deepest canyon in Europe, which is for the most part located in Montenegro, and to a smaller extent in Bosnia and Herzegovina.
+The Tara River Canyon (Kanjon Tare, Кањон Таре; [kǎɲɔːn târɛː]), also known as the Tara River Gorge, is the river canyon of the Tara river.
+It is for the most part located in Montenegro, and in Bosnia and Herzegovina.
 The most attractive part of the canyon are the high rocks of the mountain range of Ljubišnja, which are located in the UNESCO World Heritage Site of Durmitor National Park.
+Also in Bosnia and Herzegovina, the canyon is designated nature park, and is called Tara Nature Park.

+Known as "The Tear of Europe," the Tara River Gorge stands as the deepest canyon in continental Europe, the second deepest in Europe behind the Sulak Canyon, and also behind the Grand Canyon for third deepest globally.

 Geography

-The park's right and left sides from the point of Crna Poda near the town of Mojkovac belong to the Municipality of Pljevlja.
+The canyon's right and left sides from the point of Crna Poda near the town of Mojkovac belong to the Municipality of Pljevlja.
 The canyon stretches from near Bistrica in Montenegro to Hum in Bosnia and Herzegovina, over 82 km.
 The last 36 kilometers form the border between Bosnia and Herzegovina and Montenegro.
 The canyon is up to 1,300 m deep.
 Tara River Canyon is one of the deepest river canyons in Europe.